ABIF-McGill/MethodsJ2/README.md

 Currently, the script does not work if OMERO plugins are installed (selected for updates) in Fiji.
 The current workaround is to either uncheck OMERO as an update site in your current Fiji installation (Help > Update > Manage Update Sites) -- or -- simply use a fresh installation of Fiji making sure OMERO is not selected as an update site.

 ### Transmitted light image channels not yet supported
-We are modifying the script to allow transmitted light images to be described (e.g. DIC, Brightfield, Phase Contrast, Dark field).
+We are currently working on the script to allow transmitted light images to be described (e.g. DIC, Brightfield, Phase Contrast, Dark field).

 <br />